 That fateful Sunday, as usual, the ladies gathered at the president’s house. our village girls had to cook to entertain their guests.
 I also took part in the cooking you know.
 I remember we cooked Ndolle, plantain, fufu, soup and fried some fresh fish.

-After we were done with the cooking, I rushed home, boiled some eggs, made some delicious pepper sauce, took my bath, dressed up and hit the road to go watch the ball and sell my eggs.
+After cooking, I rushed home, boiled some eggs, made some delicious pepper sauce, took my bath, dressed up and hit the road to go watch the ball and sell my eggs.

 Muabwe, my village quarter was playing Bermin, another neighbouring village that day.